chinapedia/wikipedia.abstract.en/Page/Cetacea.md

 Modern culture

-Sea_World1.jpgs and false killer whales]] In the 20th century perceptions of cetaceans changed.
+s and false killer whales]] In the 20th century perceptions of cetaceans changed.
 They transformed from monsters into creatures of wonder, as science revealed them to be intelligent and peaceful animals.
 Hunting was replaced by whale and dolphin tourism.
 This change is reflected in films and novels.
 For example, the protagonist of the series Flipper was a bottle-nose dolphin.
 The TV series SeaQuest DSV (1993–1996), the movies Free Willy, Star Trek IV: The Voyage Home and the book series The Hitchhiker's Guide to the Galaxy by Douglas Adams are examples.[92]

 The study of whale song also produced a popular album, Songs of the Humpback Whale.